Reel SF

 Then … Unfortunately for Teddy once in the air the flight is diverted to San Diego due to fog in L.A.
 On arrival he sits in the lounge, musing about Didi and Charlotte, two women waiting for him in the middle of the night.
 But was this scene filmed at San Diego airport?
 (No, it was not - read on).

-… in 1977 … CitySleuth discovered that the same airport lounge had been filmed 7 years earlier in a scene, below, in the Mel Brook’s comedy High Anxiety as evidenced by the same red pin-striped carpet, seats, circular columns, quad elevated flight status screens, cone-shaped cigarette ashtrays and silver lamp arrays.
+… in 1977 … it turns out the same airport lounge had been filmed 7 years earlier in a scene, below, in the Mel Brook’s comedy High Anxiety as evidenced by the same red pin-striped carpet, seats, circular columns, quad elevated flight status screens, cone-shaped cigarette ashtrays and silver lamp arrays.

-… and Now, the Terminal, still addressed 300 World Way, Los Angeles, has significantly changed since then with an elevated road now servicing an expanded upper level.
+… and Now, the terminal, still addressed 300 World Way, Los Angeles, has significantly changed since then including the addition of an elevated road to access the expanded upper level.
 TWA as such disappeared when it was acquired in 2001 by American Airlines; today Terminal 3 is used primarily for Delta and Aeromexico arrivals and departures.
 Further changes are currently underway at LAX in preparation for the flood of 2028 Summer Olympics visitors.

 Then … All is not lost though - the two wanna-be lovers, undeterred, meet again in San Francisco at Baker Street near Beach in the Marina District with the Palace of Fine Arts across the lagoon behind them (map).

-… and Now, the impressive edifice was built for the 1915 Pan-Pacific Exposition; despite being rebuilt in concrete and steel in the 1960s and seismically retrofitted in 2009 it has retained its appearance to this day.
+… and Now, the impressive edifice was built for the 1915 Pan-Pacific Exposition; it was rebuilt in concrete and steel in the 1960s and seismically retrofitted in 2009 but has retained its original appearance to this day.

 Alfred Hitchcock beat Gene Wilder to it - the identical view was captured in his 1958 classic Vertigo when James Stewart and Kim Novak stroll by along the Baker Street sidewalk.

-In 1979 around the corner on Bay Street Malcom McDowell and Mary Steenburgen were there in Time After Time.
-That water spout and lamppost are still there today.
+And later, in 1979 around the corner on Bay Street, Malcolm McDowell and Mary Steenburgen were there in Time After Time.
+It’s easy to see why this location is a magnet for filmmakers.

 Then … Gonzalez takes the high road while Callahan takes the low road to the hamburger stand at Aquatic Park.
 Here, traveling west on Lombard Street Gonzalez is about to make a left turn into Fillmore, where he will pass the Doggie Diner that is just beyond the right edge of this image.
 The same footage of the left turn, but revealing the Doggie Diner, was used earlier, seen in the previous post.
 Note the corner gas station on the left, note too the gas prices: 29.9 and 33.9 cents per gallon.
 After adjusting for the 715% inflation since then that’s equivalent to $2.14 and $2.42 per gallon today.
 Hmmm.